Jeep Wrangler Overheating At Idle (ALL FIXES)

 8 | Allow to settle overnight and repeat the process in the morning. |

-Well, electric fans might sound like a good upgrade option on the Wranglers, however, it’s in fact a downgrade.
+Well, electric fans might sound like a good upgrade option on the Wranglers, however, it’s a downgrade.
 It might work a treat on other vehicle brands and engines but on the 4.0 Jeep Wranglers, the electric fan is a no-go since it simply cannot provide enough airflow through the radiator as the OE serpentine belt-driven fan can.

-If your Radiator fan engages when you run your AC but fails to engage on its own once the temperature exceeds operating levels, you have another issue and need to investigate further.
 It is more likely an electrical component such as a faulty temperature switch, bad sender unit, or failed fan relay that is meant to activate the fan when required.
 The actual fan itself is functioning 100%.

 Thermostat